canvace/canvace.github.com/tutorials/http-compression.md

     gzip_types       text/plain application/xml;
     gzip_comp_level  3

 The first one enables the module.
-Next we set the minimum length (in bytes) for data to be compressed, and the mimetypes we want to compress, other than text/html, which is by default taken into account.
+Next we set the minimum length (in bytes) for data to be compressed and the mimetypes we want to compress.
+HTML files are compressed by default, so you don't need to add text/html to the list.
 The compression level can go from 1 to 9: a higher level yields a better compression, but worst performances.

 Nginx, since version 0.6.24, also provides the `HttpGzipStaticModule` for static compression: it will manage pre-compressed versions of files, so that the same files don't get compressed over and over.

 ## IIS